scrabbletank/farhome-rules/rulesdoc.md

 Each point of Stamina increases your max wounds by 1.

 #### Intelligence
-Each point of Intelligence improves your arcane spellcasting ability.
+Each point of Intelligence improves your arcane spellcasting ability and the number of spells you can prepare.

 #### Willpower
 Each point of Willpower improves your occult spellcasting ability.